Mach-web/Machine_learning/README.md

 # Datasets folder

-Contains datasets that are used.
-However, some datasets are downloaded through tensorflow_datasets.
+Contains datasets that are used in this repository.

+The flower dataset was too large and is not included in the repository.
+However, you can install the dataset for ([here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz)).
+Some datasets are also downloaded through tensorflow_datasets package.